 • Conduct and contribute to research about the needs of people of refugee backgrounds and the best possible ways of meeting those needs

 Working throughout Victoria, Foundation House is a state-wide agency offering services in metropolitan, regional and rural areas.
-We have approximately 200 staff across our three offices in Brunswick, Sunshine and Dandenong, with an outpost in Ringwood.
+We have over 200 staff working across five main locations.
+Our Head Office is located in Brunswick.
+Our Metropolitan Offices are located in Dallas (Northern), Dandenong (South Eastern), Ringwood (Eastern) and Sunshine (Western).
 We also provide services in partnership with other agencies in Ballarat, Bendigo, Geelong, Mildura, Shepparton, Swan Hill and the Latrobe Valley.

 For more information about Foundation House and how we work, please download our stakeholder booklet